3 Ways Customer-Facing POS Tablets Can Increase the ROI of Your Restaurant Point of Sale System

-“I certainly don't need a paper receipt – I have no desire to return a taco,” CEO of Software Advice Don Fornes writes.
-“There is no reason – legal or otherwise – why consumers or retailers need paper receipts.
+“I certainly don't need a paper receipt – I have no desire to return a taco.
+There is no reason – legal or otherwise – why consumers or retailers need paper receipts.
 Electronic receipts are completely valid and they are far more efficient.”

 If you’ve run a P&L analysis on your business lately, you know that every tiny expense can impact the restaurant’s bottom line.
 Reducing or eliminating paper receipts by implementing a customer-facing tablet or terminal could save you major money in the long run.
 This receipt-printing cost calculator can help you determine how much you could be saving by reducing or eliminating paper receipts.
-Not to mention, paper receipts generate 1.5 billion pounds of waste every year in the US, according to the Huffington Post.
+Not to mention that paper receipts generate 1.5 billion pounds of waste every year in the US, according to the Huffington Post.

 The time it takes for the customer to view their bill, tip their server, and get their receipt (digitally or printed) is faster, which means the restaurant is able to serve more people in a night.